Subscribe to Here’s the Deal, our politics

 Thank you.
 Please check your inbox to confirm.

 Connie Kargbo has been working in the media field since 2007 producing content for television, radio, and the web.
-As an associate producer at PBS NewsHour Weekend, she is involved in all aspects of the news production process from pitching story ideas to organizing field shoots to scripting feature pieces.
+As a field producer at PBS NewsHour Weekend, she is involved in all aspects of the news production process from pitching story ideas to organizing field shoots to scripting feature pieces.
 Before joining the weekend edition of PBS Newshour, Connie was a Peace Corps volunteer in Thailand where she trained Thai English teachers.

 As co-founder of The Velvet Underground in the 1960s, Lou Reed helped change the direction of music.
 As a solo artist, he challenged convention and never stopped experimenting.
 And through a new exhibition about his creative life at the New…

 It's been called the most urgent infrastructure program in America — but for decades, the Gateway Program has been on hold.
 The $30-billion project would see a dramatic upgrade to transportation infrastructure in the most heavily used section of the…